linroger/Wealth-of-Nations/Financial Markets and Institutions/I- Introduction to Financial Markets and Intermediation/I- Introduction to Financial Markets and Intermediation/Class Note 1 Borrower-Lender conflicts and implied agency problems.md

 ---
+LLM-tagged: 2025-03-10T14:12:46.154Z
+---

+Here is a tagged summary:

+**Key Takeaways**

+* Debt can distort capital budgeting decisions and provide perverse incentives to the firm.
+* Risky debt provides an advantage to the lender, but can lead to monitoring problems.
+* Bond covenants may not be effective in preventing bad behavior by the borrower if they are not enforceable or contain too little detail.

+**Question A: Reducing Bad Effects of Debt**

+* Bond covenants may not be sufficient to prevent bad behavior by the borrower.
+* Enforcement requires effort and monitoring, which can be difficult with many small bondholders.
+* The lender needs to have substantial bargaining power over the borrower to renegotiate contracts.

+**Question B: Asset Services and Their Role in Reducing Bad Effects**

+* Asset services of banks and other intermediaries are important because they provide a single point of contact for borrowers and lenders, making it easier to monitor and enforce contracts.
+* This can help reduce monitoring problems and make bond covenants more effective.

+**Question C: Why is Debt Common, Especially for Smaller Firms?**

+* Debt may be common for smaller firms because they have limited access to capital markets or face higher costs of borrowing.
+* Asset services of banks and other intermediaries may play a role in making debt more accessible and manageable for small firms.

+---

+---
 aliases:
-- Alias_104_Class Note 1 Borrower-Lender conflicts and implied agency problems.md
+- Class Note 1 Borrower-Lender conflicts and implied agency problems.md
-- Example_Alias_Class Note 1 Borrower-Lender conflicts and implied agency problems
+- Class Note 1 Borrower-Lender conflicts and implied agency problems
 tags:
-- tag_example
+-
-- example_tag
+-
 title: Class Note 1 Borrower-Lender conflicts and implied agency problems
 ---
 # Class Note 1 Borrower-Lender conflicts and implied agency problems

 The amount of leverage has an impact on the incentives of someone who maximizes the value of the residual equity claim.
 This“asset substitution theory”is a popular theory of capital structure,  but it is not too plausible for large firms.
 It makes the most sense for owner-managed firms,  where the manager is the stockholder.
 If the owner and manager differ,  one needs to examine the manager's incentive contract to learn his/her incentives.
 We will see later that the owner's and manager's incentives are naturally aligned for nearly insolvent firms and for some financial institutions that have government deposit insurance.
 The example illustrates how divided ownership of different parts of the cash flow distribution. distorts capital budgeting decisions.
 Debt holders own the lower tail of the distribution of firm value,  and equity owners the upper tail.
 This is the cause of the conflict of interest because some decisions hurt the lower tail and help the upper tail (and can help or hurt the overall value of the firm).

-### 1.No debt
+### 1. No debt

 Two projects,  the riskier one also has a lower expected return.
 Each has only two possible outcomes,  one if a depression (D),  one if prosperity P).
 The probability of each outcome is 1/2 Each project requires the an initial outlay of $\$800$